plumgrid/libnetwork-plugin/packaging/README.md

 $ dpkg -i libnetwork_<version>_all.deb
 ```

-**Note:** this package has a dependency on docker-engine and golang being pre-installed.
+**Note:** this package has a dependency on docker-engine being pre-installed.